-Place all ingredients except the caramelizing sugar in a medium saucepan and mix well.
-If you have an immersion blender or milk frother, you can use that to mix the ingredients and eliminate any clumps.
+Place all ingredients except the coconut milk, vanilla, and caramelizing sugar in a medium saucepan and whisk well to eliminate clumps.
+Then add in the coconut milk and whisk until everything is dissolved.
+If you have an immersion blender, you can use that to mix the ingredients and eliminate any clumps.

 Turn the heat on medium to medium-high, stirring constantly.
-Bring the custard mixture to a slow boil, then reduce the heat and simmer until thickened, stirring (about 1-2 minutes).
+Bring the custard mixture to a slow boil, then reduce the heat to medium-low and simmer until thickened, stirring (about 1-2 minutes).

 When ready to serve, remove the dishes from the refrigerator and let stand for about 5 minutes.
-Then spread a thin layer of granulated sugar on top of the custard (the amount you’ll need will vary depending on how wide your dish is, usually 1/2 to 1 tbsp. per dish).
+Then spread a thin, even layer of sugar on top of the custard (the amount you’ll need will vary depending on how wide your dish is, usually 1/2 to 1 tbsp. per dish).
 Use a kitchen torch to melt the sugar, holding it so that the tip of the flame is just touching the sugar, and moving the flame evenly across the top.
 Continue torching the sugar until it turns golden brown.
-Let the sugar harden, then serve and enjoy!
+Let the sugar harden (you may wish to refrigerate before serving to allow the custard to thicken again), then serve and enjoy!

 Don't hold the torch too close or stay in one spot for too long, or your sugar may burn.